OrdinaNederland/mvc10-workshop/README.md

 ```

 Run and open [http://localhost:8080/test-mvc/app/hello](http://localhost:8080/test-mvc/app/hello)
 P.S.
-Sometimes (randomly) the glassfish doesn’t wont to start even after 1min of waiting...
+Sometimes (randomly) the Glassfish doesn’t wont to start even after 1min of waiting...
 Restart your machine :)
 Part 2 Write a real Submission APP using Java EE with Validation, Users, Entities with JPA relations, DTOs and so on.

 Requirements: